ajay-ramasubramanian/AlphaTrader-Stock-Data-Engineering-and-Predictive-Modeling/README.md

 ### Data Extraction: Spotify Web API

 - **Usage**:
    We utilized the Spotify Web API to extract user data including liked songs, recently played tracks, saved playlists, and other user-specific information.
-We implemented 8 Kafka producers to interact with different endpoints of the Spotify API, each responsible for retrieving specific types of data
+We implemented 8 Kafka producers to interact with different endpoints of the Spotify API, each responsible for retrieving specific types of data.
 - **Challenges faced**:
   - **Rate Limiting**: The Spotify API has rate limits that restrict the number of requests that can be made within a certain timeframe.
 We had to implement a robust rate limiting strategy to ensure our application didn't exceed these limits while still retrieving all necessary data.
   - **Data Consistency**: As user data on Spotify can change frequently, ensuring data consistency across multiple API calls and maintaining an up-to-date representation of the user's Spotify activity was challenging.
 We implemented checks to detect and handle data discrepancies.